 However, a company’s reputation can be damaged by bad press and negative customer reviews.
 So, it is crucial to actively protect your corporate reputation.
 You want to showcase the positives of your brand and minimize the negatives.
 This requires a dedicated marketing and PR effort.

 Companies need to build their reputations as they go through their business operations.
 It takes time.
 It requires constant vigilance and maintenance since it can be easily damaged or tarnished by bad decisions or poor management.

 A company’s reputation is affected by various factors.
 Let’s look at some of the most critical factors influencing corporate reputation.

 It should be no surprise that CSAT (consumer satisfaction) can make or break your corporate reputation.
 If your service is excellent, your consumers will be more likely to leave glowing reviews and speak positively of your business.
 You will also get more repeat customers based solely on positive reviews.

 An easy way to track your reviews regardless of the source is by using a media monitoring tool like Determ.
 You can set up your brand name on tracking and get all your online mentions in one dashboard.
-In this way you can track what people are saying about you easily and react when it’s necessary.
+In this way you can track what people are saying about you easily, receive alerts if your brand name is mentioned more than usually, and react when it’s necessary.